 Right to lodge a complaint with a supervisory authority

-If you consider that we are not respecting your rights, you also have the right to lodge a complaint with the Swedish Data Protection Authority.
+If you consider that we are not respecting your rights, you also have the right to lodge a complaint with the Swedish Authority for Privacy Protection.